 In my research, I entered a few contests myself.
 Not many at all.
 I’d say in my career, I’ve spent a good week, total, researching contests and entering them and I have won four.

 The first time, I won a grilling cookbook by Bobby Flay.
 Once, I won a trip to a Bridal Fair in another city.
 Another time, I won tickets to the premiere of a movie.
 None of these wins, though, compared to winning a $1500 solid oak front door.

 Yep.
 I won a door.

-First of all, extreme contesters are kind of a spinoff of extreme couponers, subculture of people who clip coupons incessantly and get massive discounts on just about everything they buy.
+First of all, extreme contesters are kind of a spinoff of extreme couponers, a subculture of people who clip coupons incessantly and get massive discounts on just about everything they buy.
 This led to people scouring the web for freebies, and finally entering contests.

-30. Fucking.
+Thirty.
+Fucking.
 Years.
 So, I won a door.
 And that’s where it ended for me.

 If you’re interested in trying your hand at contesting, remember that taking the time out of filling out forms to pray for a win will set you back.
 God is counterproductive to contesting.
 You can also check out these sites: